 The annual security report is prepared by the Dean of Student and/or designee in partnership with the University Police department.
 It is prepared through comparison of records collected from various NSU offices.
 Statistics are gathered from Campus Police, HawkReach Counseling Services, Student Conduct and Development, and University Housing.
-Questions regarding the 2019 Annual Security Report should be sent to:
+Questions regarding the 2020 Annual Security Report should be sent to:

 Name Title Contact Information

 Whitney Arbaugh Title IX & Compliance 918.444.2120

 Coordinator rolph@nsuok.edu

 Dr. Sheila Self Dean of Students 918.444.2120

 selfsj@nsuok.edu

-James Bell Interim Chief of Police, NSU ce, NSU 918.444.2468
+James Bell Director of Public Safety, Chief 918.444.2468

-bell02@nsuok.edu
+of Police bell02@nsuok.edu